-- (h) the disclosure could reasonably be expected to reveal the content of a personal recommendation or evaluation, a character reference or a personnel evaluation supplied by the third party in confidence and the applicant could reasonably be expected to know the identity of the third party, - (i) the personal information indicates the third party's racial or ethnic origin, sexual orientation or religious or political beliefs or associations, or - (j) the personal information consists of the third party's name, address, or telephone number and is to be used for mailing lists or solicitations by telephone or other means - (4) A disclosure of personal information is not an unreasonable invasion of a third party's personal privacy if - (a) the third party has, in writing, consented to or requested the disclosure, - (b) there are compelling circumstances affecting anyone's health or safety and notice of disclosure is mailed to the last known address of the third party, - (c) an enactment of British Columbia or Canada authorizes the disclosure, - (d) the disclosure is for a research or statistical purpose and is in accordance with section 35, - (e) the information is about the third party's position, functions or remuneration as an officer, employee or member of a public body or as a member of a minister's staff, - (f) the disclosure reveals financial and other details of a contract to supply goods or services to a public body, - (g) public access to the information is provided under the Financial Information Act, - (h) the information is about expenses incurred by the third party while travelling at the expense of a public body, - (i) the disclosure, in respect of - (i) a licence, a permit or any other similar discretionary benefit, or - (ii) a degree, a diploma or a certificate, reveals any of the following with respect to the applicable item in subparagraph (i) or (ii): - (iii) the name of the third party to whom the item applies; - (iv) what the item grants or confers on the third party or authorizes the third party to do; - (v) the status of the item; - (vi) the date the item was conferred or granted; - (vii) the period of time the item is valid; - (viii) the date the item expires, or - (j) the disclosure, in respect of a discretionary benefit of a financial nature granted to a third party by a public body, not including personal information referred to in subsection (3) (c), reveals any of the following with respect to the benefit: - (i) the name of the third party to whom the benefit applies; - (ii) what the benefit grants to the third party; - (iii) the date the benefit was granted; - (iv) the period of time the benefit is valid; - (v) the date the benefit ceases.
+- (i)the identity of a third party who supplied, in confidence, a personal recommendation or evaluation, character reference or personnel evaluation, or - (ii)the content of a personal recommendation or evaluation, character reference or personnel evaluation supplied, in confidence, by a third party, if the applicant could reasonably be expected to know the identity of the third party, - (i)the personal information indicates the third party's racial or ethnic origin, sexual orientation or religious or political beliefs or associations, or - (j)the personal information consists of the third party's name, address, or telephone number and is to be used for mailing lists or solicitations by telephone or other means. - (4)A disclosure of personal information is not an unreasonable invasion of a third party's personal privacy if - (a)the third party has, in writing, consented to or requested the disclosure, - (b)there are compelling circumstances affecting anyone's health or safety and notice of disclosure is mailed to the last known address of the third party, - (c)an enactment of British Columbia or Canada authorizes the disclosure, - (d)the disclosure is for a research or statistical purpose and is in accordance with section 33 (3) (h), - (e)the information is about the third party's position, functions or remuneration as an officer, employee or member of a public body or as a member of a minister's staff. - (f)the disclosure reveals financial and other details of a contract to supply goods or services to a public body, - (g)public access to the information is provided under the Financial Information Act, - (h)the information is about expenses incurred by the third party while travelling at the expense of a public body, - (i)the disclosure, in respect of reveals any of the following with respect to the applicable item in subparagraph (i) or (ii):